Open-Markets-Initiative/low-latency-reference/README.md

 The Open Markets Initiative (Omi) is a group of technologists dedicated to enhancing the stability of electronic financial markets using modern development methods.

-Any similarities between existing people, places and/or protocols is purely incidental.

 Enjoy.